devchallenges-io/curriculum/3-javascript/2-typescript/3-typescript-generics.md

 ```

 In this example, `Result<T>` can either be a type `T` or an `Error`, making the function versatile in handling different outcomes.

-By following these practices, you can leverage the full potential of TypeScript Generics, making your codebase more robust and maintainable.

 ## Conclusion